Most Mistakenly Think Medicare Will Cover LTC Needs

 • One-third of the respondents have not made any plans to pay for their LTC services.

 Just under half (46%) of survey participants anticipate that it is at least somewhat likely that an aging family member or close friend will need ongoing living assistance in the next five years.
-Those who have long-term care experience are more likely to anticipate that their loved one will need assistance, as are those who are younger than age 65.
+Those who have long-term care experience and are younger than 65 are more likely to anticipate that their loved one will need assistance.

-Those who say their loved one will need ongoing living assistance, 1 in 3 say they will be at least partially responsible for providing that care, and half say that someone else will be responsible for delivering that care.
+Of those who say their loved one will need ongoing living assistance, 1 in 3 say they will be at least partially responsible for providing that care.
+Half say that someone else will be responsible for delivering that care.

 Family Caregivers are Untrained and Unprepared

-The fact is most family caregivers are untrained and unprepared for a job that is very demanding physically and emotionally.
-Plus, most family caregivers must juggle their career, family, and other responsibilities with their job as a caregiver.
+Most family caregivers are untrained and unprepared for a job that is physically and emotionally demanding.
+Plus, they must juggle their career, family, and other responsibilities with their job.

-Without insurance to pay the cost, Slome acknowledges the caregiving responsibility often falls on elderly spouses or adult children of aging parents.
+Without an LTC Insurance policy to pay the cost, Slome acknowledges the caregiving responsibility often falls on elderly spouses or adult children of aging parents.

 Prepare Before You Retire